mirjak/draft-kuehlewind-quic-proxy-discovery/draft-kuehlewind-quic-proxy-discovery.md

 specified below.
 The option can contain one or more IP addresses of QUIC-based proxy servers.
 All of the addresses share the same Lifetime value.
 If it is desirable to have different Lifetime values, multiple options can be used.

+> Type of proxy and what about multiple ones?

 ~~~~~
                     0                             1